-Glamorous camping, or glamping as it's so called, is one of the latest travel trends that's really catching on.
+Glamorous camping, or glamping as it's so-called, is one of the latest travel trends that's really catching on.
 India has much to offer happy glampers as luxury tented camps are being set up all over the country -- in the desert, in the mountains, on farms, and at the beach!
 Here are 10 of the best places to go glamping in India to inspire your adventures.

 Ranthambore National Park, Rajasthan

 Ranthambore National Park offers plenty of outstanding opportunities for glamping.
 The most opulent of these is The Oberoi Vanyavilas.
 It's been voted the best hotel in the world and consistently wins awards.
 There are 25 tents with polished hardwood floors, four-poster beds, and freestanding bathtubs.
-Khem Villas, Sher Bagh, Aman-I-Khas, Ranthambore Bagh, Jungle Niwas, and Jungle View all provide luxury tented accommodations as well.Continue to 5 of 10 below.
+Khem Villas, Sher Bagh, Aman-I-Khas, and Ranthambore Bagh all provide luxury tented accommodations as well.

 Kanha National Park, Madhya Pradesh